henry-stroud/wdi-project-4/README.md

 ### Overview

 YouBet is an application that creates a game marketplace from the YouTube video network, adding a price to each YouTube video whilst giving users credits to purchase and sell these videos.
-The aim of the game is to become top of the user leaderboard, with the highest accumulative portfolio value (videos held and cash credits held).
+The aim of the game is to become top of the user leaderboard, with the highest total portfolio value (videos held and cash credits held).

 YouBet was a solo project, and my fourth and final project at General Assembly's Web Development Immersive Course, built in one week.
 It was my first project using Python as well as Flask.